 Speaking to the Guardian, Ian Gatt, the leader of the Scottish Pelagic Fishermen’s Association, explained why the action had been taken by the fishermen: “For our guys, it really was rubbing salt in the wound for that boat to come down and say they wanted to land fish in Scotland.
 Over our dead bodies. … they won’t be getting the famed warm Scottish welcome.”
 He went on to say that Scottish mackerel quotas could be halved because massive quota increases Iceland and the Faroe Islands had awarded themselves.
-This would result in thousands of jobs in Scotland being put at risk, plus all the excess mackerel on the market would drive down the price of the fish.
-Furthermore, the hard-won MSC accreditation would be lost, meaning that conservation-minded consumers would turn away from mackerel, and one of Europe’s few sustainable fisheries would be put at risk.
+This would result in thousands of jobs in Scotland’s fishing industry being put at risk, plus all the excess mackerel on the market would drive down the price of the fish.
+Furthermore, the hard-won MSC accreditation would be lost, meaning that consumers would turn away from mackerel, and one of Europe’s few sustainable fisheries would be lost.
 “Not only us, but everyone who has got the MSC certification is going to lose it – at one stroke” Gatt added.

-Loss of MSC Status
+Loss of Marine Stewardship Council Status

-In March 2012 the inevitable happened and the MSC announced that any North Sea or North Atlantic mackerel caught after 31 March would no longer be allowed to carry Marine Stewardship Council accreditation as they no longer viewed the mackerel fisheries in these waters as sustainable.
-Their reason for this was that mackerel catches would exceed 900,000 tons in the near future which is at least 260,000 tons over recommended scientific guidelines.
-This affects fishing communities in Scotland and northern England, as well as the much smaller and much more environmentally friendly handline fishing industry in south-west England.
-In addition to this fisheries in Ireland, Norway, Denmark, Sweden and the Netherlands would all lose MSC accreditation for mackerel.
+In March 2012 the inevitable happened and the MSC announced that any North Sea and North Atlantic mackerel caught after 31st March would no longer be allowed to carry Marine Stewardship Council accreditation as they no longer viewed the mackerel fisheries in these waters as sustainable.
+Their reason for this was that mackerel catches would exceed 900,000 tons in the near future which was at least 260,000 tons over recommended scientific guidelines.
+This affected fishing communities in Scotland and northern England, as well as the much smaller and much more environmentally friendly handline fishing industry in south-west England.
+In addition to this fisheries in Ireland, Norway, Denmark, Sweden and the Netherlands would all also lose MSC accreditation for mackerel.
 In a European fisheries meeting in Brussels in March 2012 the European Commission, under pressure from Ireland and Britain, said it planned to speed up trade sanctions against Iceland due to their “illegal” mackerel catches.
-Politicians, such as Ireland’s Minister for Agriculture, Food and the Marine stating “this mackerel crisis is about four issues: jobs, economics, sustainability and fairness.
-The EU cannot accept the Faroe Islands’ and Iceland’s unjustifiable and unsustainable fishing of mackerel stocks.”
+Politicians, such as Simon Coveney, Ireland’s Minister for Agriculture, Food and the Marine stating “This mackerel crisis is about four issues: jobs, economics, sustainability and fairness.
+The EU cannot accept the Faroe Island’s and Iceland’s unjustifiable and unsustainable fishing of mackerel stocks.”

 In February 2013 Iceland agreed to reduce its quota of mackerel from 145,227 tons in 2012 to 123,182 tons in 2013 – a 15% reduction, and also stated that they may be willing to reduce the quota further if other European countries also did the same.
 However, the EU nations and Norway were unimpressed with this attempted olive branch, with Ian Gatt stating: “[It] is an inescapable fact that Iceland is still taking an excessively large share” and pointing out that even with the 15% reduction in quota Iceland was still taking almost a quarter of the total mackerel catches for itself.
-Iceland and the Faroes appear unwilling to back down in their claims to a larger quota of mackerel, while the EU and Norway continue to claim that the unilateral increases of quota are unsustainable, and sanctions – such as a ban on landing fish at any EU or Norwegian port – could be imposed against Iceland and the Faroes.
-Talks are due to continue throughout 2013.
+Iceland and the Faroe Islands appeared unwilling to back down in their claims to a larger quota of mackerel, while the EU and Norway continued to claim that the unilateral increases of quota were unsustainable and put the whole European mackerel fishery at risk.
+Sanctions – such as a ban on Iceland and the Faroe Islands landing fish at any EU or Norwegian port and a ban on importing fish products from the two countries – were set to be imposed.

-- Norway & EU Nations – 71.8%
+- EU Nations & Norway – 72%

-- Iceland & Russia – 15.6%
+- Iceland & Russia – 16%

-- Faroe Islands – 12.6%
+- Faroe Islands – 12%